-Professor of Slavic Languages, Film Studies and International Affairs; Director of Russian Literature
+Professor of Slavic Languages, Film Studies, and International Affairs, Director of Russian Language and Literature